LiquidGalaxy/lg-peruse-a-rue/README.md

 - `config['display']['mode']` : render mode ('html4', 'html5', 'webgl')

+##### Earth Position

+Peruse-a-Rue can check for the last known Google Earth position and search for street view panos in the area.
+Set the `earth_pos_url` key to the location of json containing at least the following information:

+    {
+       "cameraLat": Number, latitude of last known Earth position "cameraLon": Number, longitude of last known Earth position }

 ##### Activities

-The touchscreen.activities key holds a list of other activities on the system.
+The `touchscreen.activities` key holds a list of other activities on the system.
 You can use this to send requests to http interfaces or navigate the page to another location.

 The format is:

     {
-      "title"  : a string, the name of the activity "method" : a string, can be POST, GET, PUT, or location "url"    : the url to request or navigate to
+      "title"  : String, the name of the activity "method" : String, can be POST, GET, PUT, or location "url"    : String, the url to request or navigate to }
-    }

 To send a blank request to an http interface, use 'POST', 'GET', or 'PUT'